PockyBum522/windows-setup-assistant/README.md

 * Unattended Application Installation/Settings Apply/Windows Update with reboots - Complete!
 * Profile load/save - Complete!
 * GUI - Complete!
-* windows Settings - Some!
+* windows Settings - Complete!
+* End-user easily customizable additional windows settings - Complete!
+* End-user easily customizable application installs - Complete!

 We are aiming to add more settings as the project progresses.
 We are still in the early stages of setting this up and making something that should be useful to everyone.
 Your help and pull requests are gratefully welcome!

 # Prerequisites

-* A Windows 10 Installation that is not configured with your preferred settings or applications.
+* A Windows 10 installation that is not configured with your preferred settings or applications.

 * Internet on said machine